 Home-Delivered Meals | Case Management | Client Services | Friend-to-Friend | Supplemental Food | Errands | Companion Pet Meals | Nutrition

 Meals On Wheels, Inc. of Tarrant County provides more than just a nutritious meal.
-While the Home-delivered Meals program is at the heart of everything we do, we have established a number of programs to meet specific needs within the community.
+While the Home-Delivered Meals program is at the heart of everything we do, we have established a number of ancillary programs to meet specific needs within the community.
 These programs address issues ranging from senior isolation to unsafe living conditions to a variety of nutrition programs that help our clients manage chronic health issues.
 Each client is assigned to a case manager who makes quarterly check-up visits to gauge the client’s progress.
 As part of that discussion, the case manager will note specific needs and recommend the client to one of our ancillary programs.
 Since Meals On Wheels works closely with a number of other charitable organizations, we can also make referrals to other resources within the community.

 - Current breakfast menu